felrock/felrock.github.io/_posts/2023-08-23-clang-or-gcc.md

 categories: script
 ---

-## Dwarfs and Elfs or was it Clang and Gcc

 The other day i was faced with an issue, working with generating A2L files to be used by [XCP](https://en.wikipedia.org/wiki/XCP_(protocol)).
 Where
 XCP is a diagnostics protocol used to read/write to High Integrity machines in the automotive industry.
 A2l is a format of the memory to be available for read/write.
 Its generated from .cpp and .elf files.